Family await justice a year on from Tirop's murder

 It also highlighted the pressures faced by the country's female athletes, and women in society as a whole.

-"People started recognising there is a problem," marathon runner Lagat told BBC Sport Africa.
+"People started recognising there is a problem," says Lagat.

-"There was this misconception that people who get abused or beaten in their house are poor people who have nothing - [that] all they do is fight because they have too many problems.
+"There was this misconception that people who get abused or beaten in their house are poor people who have nothing - all they do is fight because they have too many problems.
 The death of Agnes was a big shock.
 She was very successful."

 Along with fellow Kenyan athletes and Vincent Tirop, Lagat has formed a group called Tirop's Angels which aims to stand in unity against gender-based violence.

-"It just feels like her death was just a statistic - she was just another person who died from violence," added Lagat, sister of world champion Bernard.
+"It just feels like her death was just a statistic - she was just another person who died from violence," says Lagat, sister of five-time world champion Bernard.

 "I don't want that to happen to Agnes.
 I promised myself I'm not going to sit and wait for that to happen.
 I understand gender-based violence and I'm not afraid to speak about this."

-The Tirop's Angels' aim is to offer a system of support in a country where a combination of fear, stigma and a lack of trust in the police mean the majority of cases are never reported.
+Tirop's Angels' aim is to offer a system of support in a country where a combination of fear, stigma and a lack of trust in the police mean the majority of cases are never reported.

-"We don't want one more person to go through this," Lagat, 33, said.
+"We don't want one more person to go through this," Lagat, 33, says.

 "Within a very short time, we were so overwhelmed with phone calls from people going through issues."